 The company, employing over 2,400 people, specializes in the manufacture of electrical parts for the automotive industry.
 “We design and produce electronic components for a variety of applications and maintain a vast network of suppliers,” the CIO explained.
 “Our Supply Chain Management system has grown alongside our company.
 We've consistently added new suppliers and functionalities as dictated by our business needs.”

 The company harbored concerns about the reliability of cloud solutions and had limited knowledge about the array of available options.
 “We casually discussed various things over lunch," Paschek recollected.
 "Our client mentioned concerns about privacy related to general cloud computing but in the next breath discussed Office 365 integration.
 I found myself saying, 'But you're already utilizing the cloud'," Paschek chuckled.
 "In any case, this set the stage for a broader discussion, and I suggested they test out VMware Cloud on AWS."

 Tobias successfully allayed their concerns about confidentiality and data protection, and the client quickly recognized that VMC on AWS could potentially solve their problems.

-With VMware Cloud on AWS, the customer would be able to move the workloads into the cloud without any refactoring of the old system.
-Paschek explained: “we did a proof of concept with the customer and were able to connect the customer’s datacenter to the VMC on AWS Virtual Private Cloud (VPC) instance inside two hours and another 30 minutes later we had the first VM running off-prem.”
+With VMware Cloud on AWS, the client can transition their workloads into the cloud without the need to restructure the existing system.
+Paschek explained: "We carried out a proof of concept with the client and managed to link the client's data center with the VMC in the AWS Virtual Private Cloud (VPC) instance within two hours.
+A mere 30 minutes later, the first VM was up and running in the cloud."